SwixyTools/NitroGen/README.md

-# Server Boost Tool
+# Nitro Generator Tool

 ## ⚠️ DISCLAIMER
-> **This project is for educational and testing purposes only.** Using this software on any Discord server **without permission** violates Discord's Terms of Service and can lead to account termination.
+> **This project is for educational and testing purposes only.** Using this software on any Discord account **without permission** violates Discord's Terms of Service and can lead to account termination.

 ## 📌 About
-**ServerBoostGen** (SBG) is an automated Discord server booster compiled into `booster.exe`.
+**NitroGenTool** (NGT) is an automated Discord server booster compiled into `nitroez.exe`.
 It can mass-delete channels, roles, and messages, and spam new channels with customizable names.
 Designed for **sending scammers to the shadow realm**.

 ## 🚀 Features
-✅ 1 year boosts
+✅ 1 year nitro
-✅ 1 month and 3 month boosts
+✅ 1 month and 3 nitro
-✅ Infinite Boosts (nitro resub glitch)
+✅ Infinite nitro (nitro resub glitch)
-✅ Auto Token Supply

 ## 🛠️ Installation
 ### 🔗 Prerequisites